lucastorri/autobreaker/README.md

 }

 val realService: MyService = ???
-val serviceWithCircuitBreaker: MyService = CircuitBreakerProxy.proxy(realService)
+val serviceWithCircuitBreaker: MyService = AutoBreaker.proxy(realService)

 // Use it normally, and if too many errors occur, the method will start to fail fast serviceWithCircuitBreaker.add(11, 23)